Node.js vs Python: Comparison & Applications in Real Life

 9. Community

-10. Community support and tools
+10. Community Support and Tools

-11. Integration options
+11. Integration Options

 Parameter Node.js Python

-Node.js vs. Python: Use Cases
+Node.js vs Python: Real-World Use Cases

-Sl.No Node.js Description Python Description
+# Node.js Application Description Python Application Description

 1 Netflix Node.js helps Netflix handle millions of simultaneous connections, enabling real-time streaming experiences globally.
 Instagram Python powers Instagram's backend, supporting scalability and machine learning algorithms for recommendations and image recognition.